teambit/docs/docs/what-is-bit.md

 But, a component library can be challenging from both ends:

 - **Library maintainers** have to develop multiple logically-separated components in one repository, and manage the relationships between them.
 They also want to make it easy for app developers to adopt their components.
 - **Component consumers** (often app developers in the same organization) don't want to add (and update) heavy libraries to their projects, and are worried about coupling their own development to that of the library.

 Bit changes the game by bringing the two closer together than ever before.

 It helps library developers build multiple components in one repository by letting them easily isolate, build, test, version, update and publish components in the library.
-For example, they can update a single component, learn which other components are affected too, see that all the unit-tests pass even after th update, and safely update all components at once.
+For example, they can update a single component, learn which other components are affected too, see that all the unit-tests pass even after the update, and safely update all components at once.
 They can also get developers to adopt their components by not forcing them to install the whole library, by letting them get updates only to the components they use, and by letting them modify the components right from their own apps and easily suggest updates.
 It's better to regulate and standardize than to not get true adoption.

 It helps component consumers and app developers easily find, modify and install specific components they need, and adopt them without heaving to worry about coupling their own development to the library project.
 They can develop component shared from the library right from their own projects, without having to context-switch of dive into the whole project.
 They can learn about the bundle-size, dependencies and environment of every component before using it.
 They can communicate their needs to the library maintainers.